Olympic Airways Flight 411: Flight summary

 According to Boeing, engines 3 and 4 idled lower than usual as the aircraft taxied.
 The plane initially took off and climbed normally.
 (Note: It was also reported that as the plane moved down the runway, it was hard for the pilots to get enough speed for takeoff.
 Just before lifting off, the crew heard an explosion, the plane had suffered an engine failure from the #3 engine.
 By that time, the plane had exceeded the takeoff safety speed, meaning it was no longer safe to abort the take-off.
 Boeing's investigation found that the incident began just after takeoff.)
 Boeing states that around nine seconds after engine #3 failure, the water pump switch was turned off, when the flight crew misinterpreted the "water flow" warning as "water run-out".
 Speed decreased and altitude was lost.

 The two captains, contrary to the aircraft flight manual, immediately ordered the landing gear retracted when the plane was 35 ft above the runway.
 Migadis and Fikardos used their knowledge of aerodynamics to prevent the plane from stalling.
 The minimum speed for a 747 is 180 mph.
 The pilots needed to fly level and avoid turning as much as possible.
 They also focused on getting the plane away from the city and to an unpopulated area, like Mount Aigaleo, to reduce the loss of lives if the plane crashed.
 While Migadis and Fikardos flew the plane, the engineer focused on the problems with the engines.

 The plane climbed sluggishly to an altitude of just 209 ft as it approached the 200 ft Pani Hill in Alimos, after which the plane lost altitude.
 As it passed over Kallithea, Nea Smyrni, and Andrea Syngrou Avenue, its altitude was only 180 ft and its speed was 160 mph.
 (Note: It is also stated that the plane was 60 ft above Egaleo's apartment buildings.)
 The plane flew just above apartment rooftops and took down some television antennas.
-The aircraft passed close to the Interamerican Tower.
 At some point, Fikardos and Migadis lowered the nose of the plane to gain speed and the engineer was able to increase the engines' power.
 When the speed reached 170 mph, Migadis and Fikardos worked on increasing altitude and heading towards the sea.

 The larger obstacle of Mount Aigaleo at 1539 ft was of great concern because the low airspeed and minimal altitude did not leave the flight crew enough room to execute a normal banked turn.
 At 2:05 pm, a light headwind gave the plane some altitude, which allowed Migadis and Fikardos to make a gradual turn to avoid crashing into the mountain.
 After flying over the sea to dump fuel, the aircraft returned to Ellinikon International Airport safely.
 (Note: The same day at 6 p.m.
 Migadis and Fikardos flew another plane safely to New York.)